codingkapoor/wfh-calendar/README.md

 # wfh-calendar

-A WFH calendar plugin in Javascript.
+A calendar plugin in Javascript.